cleverpush/cleverpush-developer-docs/docs/sdks/xamarin/setup.md

     1. Right click on the project in the navigator on the left, then select Add -> `Add New Project`.
     2. Select `iOS` -> `Extension` -> `Notification Service Extension`.
+    3. Open the new Project's Options.
+Under `iOS Build` set `Linker behaviour` to `Link all` (for Debug and Release configuration)
-    3. Right click on new Project’s References then select Edit References.
+    4. Right click on new Project’s References then select Edit References.
-    4. Add the `CleverPush` nuget.
+    5. Add the `CleverPush` NuGet.
-    5. Replace the `NotificationService.cs` file with the following contents:
+    6. Replace the `NotificationService.cs` file with the following contents:

       ```csharp
       using System;